jia-yang-b/DKS-DoubleU-Net/README.md

 We have uploaded the corresponding environment package for your convenience.

 2.Training:
-* Prepare the required images and store them in new_data folder, set up training image folders and validation image folders respectively.
+* Prepare the required images and store them in new_data folder, the example format of the training, validation, and testing datasets is in the  "new_data" folder.
 * Run ``` python train.py```

 3.Testing: